functionreturnfunction/DammitBot/README.md

 ### Irc

 Irc is one of the protocols for which there is a plugin.

-It is currently the only such protocol.
+### Console

+Console support is implemented as a protocol plugin, messages can be sent to and received from the bot directly via the command-line where it's been launched.

 # Libraries